General History Programme dates 2025 at 12.04.25

 Tony Robinson’s The History of Britain THE TUDORS

-The actor and history enthusiast explores the history of Britain through the everyday lives of ordinary people.
+In this film the actor and history enthusiast explores the history of Britain through the everyday lives of ordinary people.
 How a knacker became an executioner, and how clothes were made.
 Finding Henry's sunken ship the Mary Rose.
 Showing us how food was prepared in Tudor England.
 A look at cumbersome armour.

 A colour film followed by group discussion and refreshments.